Once a Thief (TV series): Recurring

-DVD release
+Home media

-In June 2011, Alliance Home Entertainment released John Woo's Once a Thief: The Complete Series on DVD in Region 1 (Canada only) for the very first time.
+Alliance Home Entertainment released the complete series on DVD in Canada in June 2011.

 Reception

 The first episode, "The Big Bang Theory", was number 7 in the Canadian Nielsen ratings, and the second episode, "Rave On", was number 14.
 By the end of its run, the show was at the bottom of the list.
 In episode 20, there is a reference to the audience's unfavorable reaction to the show: when the Director is told that the trio is coming along well, she replies "that depends on who you talk to".

 Allusions

 Several episodes are parodies of other TV shows and film genres: